charlielee/boats-animator/docs/features/main-window.md

 This is when a captured frame is displayed in the preview area.
 Preview mode can be accessed either by selecting a captured frame from the [frame-reel](#frame-reel) or by selecting the play button.

 ## Capture button

+!!! note "Keyboard shortcut"
+    `ctrl c`

 ![Capture button](../img/capture-button.png)

 Select this button to capture a new frame from the live-feed that is visible in [capture mode](#capture-mode).

-### Shortcut
-* `ctrl c`

 ## Onion skinning slider
 ![Onion skinning slider](../img/onion-skinning-slider.png)

 This is used to set the amount of [onion skinning](https://en.wikipedia.org/wiki/Onion_skinning) to be displayed in the preview area in [capture mode](#capture-mode).
-Move the slider to the left to make the live-feed more visible and to the right to make the last frame captured more visible. **Remember that this slider only has an effect when the [onion skinning toggle](#onion-skinning-toggle)  is enabled.**
+Move the slider to the left to make the live-feed more visible and to the right to make the last frame captured more visible.

+!!! note "Note"
+    Remember that this slider only has an effect when the [onion skinning toggle](#onion-skinning-toggle)  is enabled.

 ## Playback controls
 ![Playback controls](../img/playback-controls.png)